Rabies Day Out

 (14:59 – 15:14)

 Human-to-human cases are rare and usually occur through infection during transplantation.
-Yeah, such as cornea transplants.
+Yeah, such as like cornea transplants.
 Altogether, more than 17,000 people die every year from rabies, with most of those deaths occurring in Africa and Southeast Asia.

 (15:15 – 15:34)